Getting your Trinity Audio player ready... |

 What GMAT Score Do I Need for UT Austin’s MBA Program?

-Generally speaking, a good GMAT score for an MBA program is one that is equal to the average GMAT score of admitted students.
+Generally speaking, a good GMAT score for an MBA program is equal to the average GMAT score of admitted students.

-So, you too must weigh all of these different factors when determining what GMAT score will make you a competitive applicant to a program.
+So, you too must weigh all of these factors when determining what GMAT score will make you competitive.
 Specifically, you should research the program’s most recent class profile to see how you stack up against admitted students in the areas mentioned above.
 Let’s look at some examples of the data you should weigh.

 Analyzing Class Profile Data to Set Your Score Goal

-When setting your GMAT score goal, you will certainly want to consider the McCombs average GPA and work experience.
-For instance, the McCombs class of 2023 has an average undergraduate GPA of 3.48 and an average of 5.5 years of work experience.
-How do your GPA and work experience stack up against those averages?
-If, for example, your GPA is 3.4 and you have only 2.5 years of work experience, shooting for a GMAT score that beats the class average may be a good idea.
-On the other hand, let’s say you have a GPA of 3.7 and an impressive 6-year work history.
-In that case, you may be perfectly comfortable aiming for a GMAT score of 700 or 710, right around the average.
+When setting your GMAT score goal, you will need to consider the McCombs average GPA and work experience.
+For instance, the McCombs class of 2026 has an average undergraduate GPA of 3.48 and an average of 6 years of work experience.
+How do your GPA and work experience stack up against those?
+Assume your GPA is 3.4 and you have only 2.5 years of work experience.
+With these, shooting for a GMAT score that beats the class average is almost mandatory.
+Instead, say you have a GPA of 3.7 and an impressive 6-year work history.
+In that case, you may be perfectly comfortable aiming for a GMAT score of 700, right around the average.

 You should also consider where you fit into the demographics of McCombs students.
 For example, people in groups that are typically overrepresented in MBA applicant pools generally need to earn higher GMAT scores than applicants with more unique backgrounds do.
-Think about it: if you are part of an overrepresented group, then there are probably going to be many applicants whose profiles look very similar to yours.
+Think about it.
+If you are part of an overrepresented group, then there will be many applicants whose profiles look similar to yours.
 In that case, having a GMAT score that hits the average isn’t going to make your application stand out.
 However, earning a higher-than-average GMAT score could help you get noticed among a sea of similar applicants.

 In general, the GMAT can be a powerful opportunity to compensate for any weak points in your applicant profile and stand out among your peers.
 So, consider the McCombs GMAT average a starting point, not an automatic goal.
-Then, evaluate the strengths and weaknesses of your profile compared to the McCombs MBA class profile, and adjust your score goal up or down from there.
+Then, evaluate the strengths and weaknesses of your profile compared to the McCombs MBA class profile.
+Finally, adjust your score goal up or down from there.

 TTP PRO TIP: